Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/making-a-footer-stick-to-the-bottom-with-css.md

 }
 ```

-This will tell our body tag to behave like a grid and have a 2-row layout where the first row will use `1fr` which means 1 fraction unit.
+This will tell our body tag to behave like a grid and have a 2-row layout where the first row will use `1fr`, which means one fraction unit.

 It comes down to the first row expanding to whatever it needs or can fill.
-The footer being set to `auto` will refrain to the size of the text in the footer.
+The footer is set to `auto` and will refrain from the size of the text in the footer.

 Then we don't even need any styling for our content div.